Sexaquarks and $H$ dibaryons in the $uuddss$ system: a comparison within a constituent quark model: Conclusions

 The analysis of interparticle distances provides a consistent picture of the internal structure of the system.
 Configurations that remain compact have larger masses, while those closer to the corresponding two-baryon thresholds show a clear tendency towards a baryon--baryon-like spatial structure.
-The combination of the data on masses and distances obtained strongly indicate that, within this approach, the $uuddss$ system does not favor compact configurations and tends instead towards two-baryon-like arrangements.
+The combination of the data on masses and distances obtained strongly indicate that, within this approach, the $uuddss$ system as described by a non-relativistic AL1 potential, does not favor compact configurations and tends instead towards two-baryon-like arrangements.